 I am super excited to share with you an opportunity that I have this summer!
 Many of you know that I spent two weeks last summer as a counselor at a very special place called Camp Daniel.
 These two weeks changed my life.
 I experienced God in ways I never had before and felt a sense of belonging and acceptance in a community of people that truly honor individual differences.
 They see every person as a valuable and unique creation of God.
 Camp Daniel is located in northern Wisconsin.
-They offer activities year-round camping experiences for individuals with disabilities. i Mi MEach person’s physical, social, and spiritual needs are lovingly met while at camp.
+They offer activities year-round but the main focus is on summer camping experiences for individuals with disabilities.
+Each person’s physical, social, and spiritual needs are lovingly met while at camp.
 Each camper is paired with a counselor that is their friend for the week and reinforces the concept of our need for each other and celebration of our differences.

 As a counselor last summer, I was paired with two ladies the first week and one lady the second week.
 We hung out together and got to experience traditional camp activities together as well as all sorts of other crazy fun.
 They taught me to take each challenge and find creative ways to overcome hurdles while never taking myself too seriously.
 We spent our weeks swimming, doing nature art, dressing up for theme meals, and participating in many campers’ favorite rec event, Messy Games.
 I had to hit the showers pretty quickly after my campers tried to feed me pudding from spoons over my head while I lay on the ground.
 Some of the best moments at camp outside of all the fun activities and campfires were at Chapel where speakers shared how their lives were impacted by Christ.
 Singing and worshiping God with this joy-filled group of people will always be a precious memory that I will forever hang on to forever.